nabu-platform/nabu-frameworks-tasks/services/schedule/protected/documentation/readme.md

 Either fill in "*" for "any" value or a comma separated list of possible values The string is whitespace separated so whitespace must not exist between the comma separated values

+*Important*: day can not be 0!
+This will give faraway dates in the futures.